Jiranun Sakultangphaisal

-Lady Jiranun Sakultangphaisal (จิรนันท์ สกุลตั้งไพศาล, RTGS: Chiranun Sakultangpaisan, born 22 December 1965 in Sakhon Nakhon, Thailand) is a Thai feminist and philanthropist, and is ranked as one of Thailand's 100 leading women.
+Lady Dr. Jiranun Sakultangphaisal (จิรนันท์ สกุลตั้งไพศาล, RTGS: Chiranun Sakultangpaisan, born 22 December 1965 in Sakon Nakhon, Thailand) is a Thai feminist and philanthropist, and is ranked as one of Thailand's 100 leading women.
 She was made Thailand's National Outstanding Woman in 2015, and a National Exemplary Mother in 2016.

 She currently serves as an executive in the Thai government's leading Public-private partnership project, the Pracharat programme.

 Personal life

 Jiranun married Boonyarit Sakultangphaisal.
 The couple has two children – Supanida Sakultangphaisal (born in 1987) and Chinnawat Sakultangphaisal (born in 1991).

 Together with philanthropy, Jiranun also has deep interests in Thai literature, Thai culture, and culinary art.

 Social work

 Lady Sakultangphaisal is a philanthropist and a feminist.
 Currently, she is a Chairman of the Catholic Commissions for Women, Head of the Women Promotion Division of Zonta International Club, Bangkok, and a Chair of the National Catholic Commissions for Social Development.
 Her work with these NGOs involves reducing problems associated with materialism in girls and prostitution.

 Jiranun currently holds a number of posts in the government body and public sector, most of which are related to community development.
 In many interviews, she emphasizes the importance of sustainable development, strong families and communities, in reducing social problems and poverty.

 Apart from her community work, she is also a board of directors of the Bangkok Opera (Bangkok Opera Foundation under the Royal Patronage of Princess Galyani Vadhana).
 She sits in the Khon Kaen University Campus Council as an advisor to the Faculty of Integrated Social Science.